yugabyte/platform-go-client/docs/SoftwareUpgradeInfoResponse.md

 `func (o *SoftwareUpgradeInfoResponse) HasFinalizeRequired() bool`

 HasFinalizeRequired returns a boolean if a field has been set.

+### GetYsqlMajorVersionUpgrade

+`func (o *SoftwareUpgradeInfoResponse) GetYsqlMajorVersionUpgrade() bool`

+GetYsqlMajorVersionUpgrade returns the YsqlMajorVersionUpgrade field if non-nil, zero value otherwise.

+### GetYsqlMajorVersionUpgradeOk

+`func (o *SoftwareUpgradeInfoResponse) GetYsqlMajorVersionUpgradeOk() (*bool, bool)`

+GetYsqlMajorVersionUpgradeOk returns a tuple with the YsqlMajorVersionUpgrade field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetYsqlMajorVersionUpgrade

+`func (o *SoftwareUpgradeInfoResponse) SetYsqlMajorVersionUpgrade(v bool)`

+SetYsqlMajorVersionUpgrade sets YsqlMajorVersionUpgrade field to given value.

+### HasYsqlMajorVersionUpgrade

+`func (o *SoftwareUpgradeInfoResponse) HasYsqlMajorVersionUpgrade() bool`

+HasYsqlMajorVersionUpgrade returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)